 Purpose: These guidelines are written to ensure that students, staff and faculty can live and work on campus free from unwanted disruption.

 In the interest of every student's right to health, safety, and general privacy, Reed College prohibits solicitation and/or sales on college-owned property except with the specific written permission of the college.
-In order to obtain permission to vend on campus, contact the Office for Student Engagement (503-788-6692) and register the proposed vending event on IRIS at least five days in advance.
+In order to obtain permission to vend on campus, students must contact the Office for Student Engagement (503-788-6692) and register the proposed vending event on IRIS at least five business days in advance.
 Permission must also be granted by the Director of Risk Management.

 In those instances in which permission is granted, vendors are required to follow the following guidelines: